rizo/elements/README.md

-# Proto
+# Elements

-Proto is a small and modular standard library alternative for OCaml.
+Elements is a small and modular standard library alternative for OCaml.

 Currently the following modules are provided:

 ```
-Proto
+Elements
  ├── Kernel
  │  ├── Int
  │  ├── Float